Be|Well, the HSC Quality Enhancement Plan

 Quality Enhancement Plan

-Our “wellbeing program” is a part of a standard regional re-accreditation process by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
+Be|Well is a part of a standard regional re-accreditation process by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 As a part of this process, HSC is required to develop a Quality Enhancement Plan–called the QEP–that occurs over five successive years.
 Components of this re-accreditation process require schools in the region to improve student learning or student success outcomes, integrating stakeholders across the institution in the process.

 The topic of wellbeing was selected using input from multiple sources, including a university-wide survey followed by focus groups and discussions with HSC leadership.
-A planning committee, with diverse representation from across campus, explored wellbeing models and programs from similar institutions.
+A planning committee, with representation from across campus, explored wellbeing models and programs from similar institutions.
 Expert opinions were sought from individuals experienced in the science, scholarship and practice of wellbeing.
 The committee developed three student outcomes that describe the expectations for our future graduates and the characteristics for success.